smeee23/just_cause/docs/index.md

 # JustCausePool
  ---

+This contract is part of the JustCause Protocol for lossless donations using Aave v3.
+Aave is used to generate interest for crowdfunding.
 The JustCausePool contract is a point of contact with the Aave Pool contract, and where the protocol stores the deposited [aTokens](https://docs.aave.com/developers/tokens/atoken).

 > aTokens are tokens minted and burnt upon supply and withdraw of assets to an Aave market, which denote the amount of crypto assets supplied and the yield earned on those assets.
 The aTokens’ value is pegged to the value of the corresponding supplied asset at a 1:1 ratio and can be safely stored, transferred or traded.
 All yield collected by the aTokens' reserves are distributed to aToken holders directly by continuously increasing their wallet balance. - Aave Documentation

+*Functions withdraw() and withdrawDonations() directly call the aave Pool while deposits are done through the PoolTracker contract to minimize approvals.*

 ---